 When in HK you get a Blue Girl.

-The string beans with minced pork $48 came first and the quality of the ingredients really shone through.
-The dish had right the balance of heat, umami and natural sweetness.
-A total must have and are possibly the best beans I’ve ever had.
+The string beans with minced pork $48 landed first, and the quality of the ingredients was immediately apparent.
+They struck exactly the right balance of heat, umami, and natural sweetness – poised, vivid, and deeply satisfying.
+A must-order, and quite possibly the best beans I’ve ever eaten.

-Steamed black truffle pork dumplings $188 were a real treat to eat.
-You get a whoosh of truffle, mouth-watering juicy pork, all wrapped in a silken dumpling skin with the right amount of tension and bite.
+The steamed black truffle pork dumplings $188 were a genuine pleasure.
+First, a heady rush of truffle; then, the mouth-watering richness of juicy pork, all swaddled in a silken wrapper with just the right tension and bite.

 This is where I bath before being eaten.